 #6.
 Compress made with Epsom salt

 You can add Epsom salt to a cup of warm water.
 Soak a cloth and apply it on the boil for some 15 minutes in one go.
 Upon doing this twice each day you may find the boil beginning to heal.
 The reasons are- Epsom salt can treat boils by making the pus inside to become dry.
 This causes a draining effect on the boil.
 As an added benefit, Epsom salt is also known for its capabilities to offer relaxation.

 #7.
 Neem oil

 This oil is not as strong as the tea tree oil.
-So, you may directly apply this oil onto the infected area.
+So, you may directly apply this oil to the infected area.
 It is recommended to apply it at least three times every day for better results.
-The oil is endowed with enviable strengths including antimicrobial, antiseptic and antibacterial properties.
+The oil is endowed with enviable strengths including antimicrobial, antiseptic, and antibacterial properties.
 The oil is believed to offer a relatively faster cure to split bum crack.
 It is recommended to wash your hands properly both before and after applying it onto the split bum crack.

 #8.
 Surgical lancing

-If the boils are recurring often, it may require supervision of a specialist.
+If the boils are recurring often, it may require the supervision of a specialist.
 These repeated episodes of boils can be best left to the treatment choice of your skin doctor (dermatologist).